Nursing - NCLC

 - Apply the nursing process to clients with integumentary alterations.

-- Explore the nurse's role in various disaster situations.
+- Explore the nurse's role in various disaster and terrorism situations.

-- Apply the nursing process to clients with disorders of the reproductive system.
+- Apply the nursing process to clients with select reproductive alterations.

 - Apply the nursing process to clients with cancer.